Criminal Justice Program Data

 Encounters-and-staffing.png

 • There are two main types of behavioral health services offered in the detention center – behavioral health therapy and care coordination.
 Behavioral health therapy encounters include crisis stabilization, de-escalation, and therapeutic interventions.
 Care coordination encounters aim to assist individuals with successful transitions to the community.
 Staff advocate on the client’s behalf, facilitate access to needed services, guide clients through community resource options, and assist clients in reducing barriers to community reintegration upon release.
-During this 3-year period, there have been fluctuations in the service type delivered that coincided with reductions and increases in staff.
+During this period, there have been fluctuations in the service type delivered that coincided with reductions and increases in staff.
 There was only one temporary behavioral health therapist on staff from January to June 2024, resulting in low numbers of therapy encounters during this time.
-Throughout the first half of 2025, there were similar numbers of encounters for both types of services (between 90 and 130 encounters of each per month), and then in June 2025 the number of behavioral health therapy encounters started to increase (figure 2).
+Throughout the first half of 2025, there were similar numbers of encounters for both types of services (between 90 and 130 encounters of each per month), and then in June 2025 the number of behavioral health therapy encounters started to increase.
+In April 2026, there were 198 behavioral health encounters and 71 care coordination encounters (figure 2).

 Figure 2.